Cam10001110101/mcp-server-outlook-email/README.md

 The tool will:
 1. Connect to specified Outlook mailboxes
-2. Retrieve emails from both Inbox and Sent Items folders
+2. Retrieve emails from Inbox and Sent Items folders (and Deleted Items if enabled)
 3. Store emails in SQLite database
 4. Generate embeddings using Ollama
 5. Store embeddings in MongoDB for semantic search